11aparna91/StackSmashers-L3cube-Assignments/Assgn4-SVC/README.md

 		At start the File is directly copied and kept as version 0 and the upcoming commit will make use to this file to generate patch.file .
 Once a restore is done then counter is set to zero.
-	Thus for next commit the file as it is will be copied eg 5 version was commited after restore.Then the upcoming file will generate the patch with respect to file 5 from svg/commit folder.
+	Thus for next commit the file as it is will be copied eg 5 version was commited after restore.Then the upcoming file will generate the patch with respect to file 5 from svc/commit folder.
 		Thus using diff and patch there is no restriction on operations made on file and it also saves Space and time for restoring and commiting the file.

 Folder Structure:
-	SVG - main folder under which all commit and required data will be stored
+	svc - main folder under which all commit and required data will be stored

 		commit - It will have all the commit data, required for Restoring the file .text - for 1st commit and for 1st commit after restore .text file is generated